Table of Contents[Hide][Show]

 How to Choose the Right Dude Ranch for Your Family

 Basically, there are three types of dude ranches, although there is some overlap.

 Working cattle ranches usually have fewer guests and are great for learning about ranch life.
 You can even watch or join cattle drives.
 “You’ll be in the saddle a lot.
 You can also learn to round up livestock on horseback.
 If the ranchers have to feed the cows, you can help.
 You’ll be immersed in ranch atmosphere,” says Hodson.

 Traditional ranches accommodate about 45-50 people.
 Trail rides and horses are the main focus.
 You’ll also find outdoor adventures.
 These dude ranches are usually located by great rivers, so fly fishing is a popular activity.
-Evening campfires, line dancing, great kids programs, and family style meals are part of the package.
+Evening campfires, line dancing, great kids programs, and family-style meals are part of the package.

 Resort ranches are the largest.
-These upscale ranches serve gourmet food, and may have an onsite spa facility and swimming pool.
+These upscale ranches serve gourmet food and may have an onsite spa facility and swimming pool.
 Activities are usually guided.
 For example, guided horseback riding, hiking, fishing, etc.

 Consider the Geographic Location

-Since ranches are located in mountains, and by rivers and prairies, their location can be remote.
+Since ranches are located in the mountains, and by rivers and prairies, their location can be remote.
 Find out the proximity of a ranch to the closest airport and available flights from your hometown.

 Ranch location determines the type of riding activities offered.
 These include overnight pack trips, hunting trips, and all-day rides.
 In addition, ranches may offer breakfast or lunch rides, cattle drives, team penning, cutting, and guest rodeos.

 Some ranches are located next to a national park – a great side trip for your family vacation.
 Plus, nearby rivers offer opportunities for whitewater rafting during your family dude ranch vacation.
 Also, some ranches are a stone’s throw to cool historic towns.